tud-amr/website/_paper_websites/topology-driven-mpc.md

 <div class="col">
   <h3 align="center"><u>Code</u></h3>
 <hr/>
-  <p>Our implementation is publicly available, with the MPC and guidance planner being available also as stand-alone packages.
-We provide:</p>
+  <p>Our implementation, including the simulation environments, is publicly available as a single VSCode containerized environment.
+The MPC and guidance planner are also available as stand-alone packages.
+Please see:</p>
   <ul>
   <li> A VSCode containerized environment with the MPC, Guidance Planner and simulation: <a href="https://github.com/tud-amr/mpc_planner_ws">mpc_planner_ws</a></li>
   <li> The MPC: <a href="https://github.com/tud-amr/mpc_planner">mpc_planner</a></li>